-This is a manual for working with the MoveMonitor using McRoberts hardware DynaPort MM and MM+.
-Both devices are operated in the same way and are referred to in this manual as ‘DynaPort’.
+This is a manual for working with the MoveMonitor using McRoberts hardware DynaPort 6 (MM & MM+) and DynaPort 7 (DP7).
+Both DynaPort hardware versions are operated in the same way and are mostly referred to in this manual as ‘DynaPort’.
+For specific differences, the hardware type will explicitly be mentioned.
 It is recommended to follow the steps in this manual prior to the first measurement to familiarize yourself with the device and its settings.
 With the index on the left hand side of this page you can quickly navigate to the paragraph of interest.

 Before first use